Systemic lupus erythematosus is an immune disorder. Read this article to know more about the relation between COVID-19 and lupus.

 Cutaneous Lupus.
 In this form of lupus, the disease is limited to the skin.

 Drug-Induced Lupus.
-This is a disease condition where the symptoms are presented like lupus, due to the prescription of certain drugs, namely Sulphonamides, Hydralazine, Isoniazid, Procainamide.
+This is a disease condition where the symptoms are presented like lupus due to the prescription of certain drugs, namely Sulphonamides, Hydralazine, Isoniazid, Procainamide.

 Neonatal Lupus.
 It is a rare condition that affects the offspring of women who are affected by lupus.

 Though proper pathophysiology has not been appropriately explained, it is said that the presence of any respiratory condition, especially when it is chronic, the risk of getting infected with COVID-19 is high.
 It does not mean that comorbid respiratory conditions cause COVID-19.
 It means that when a person with a comorbid respiratory condition like asthma or chronic obstructive pulmonary disease (COPD) gets in contact with the virus, the risk of getting the severe form of the disease is higher.
-As said above, coronavirus also has respiratory manifestation like shortness of breath.
+As said above, coronavirus also has respiratory manifestations like shortness of breath.
 Also, it is an autoimmune disease where our immune system attacks the healthy tissues of the body.
 These factors make lupus a risk factor for COVID-19, but it's unclear whether lupus increases COVID-19 more than the general population.
 More data is needed to confirm this.

 Two months ago, Hydroxychloroquine was considered a medicine that can treat COVID-19.
 It is well known that Hydroxychloroquine is one of the regular medications used by lupus patients.
-Since it became viral that Hydroxychloroquine can be used in COVID-19, people worldwide started to buy and use it.
+Since it became viral that Hydroxychloroquine could be used in COVID-19, people worldwide started to buy and use it.
 This affected the lupus patients that Hydroxychloroquine was not readily available for them.
 If medicines are not taken regularly in lupus, it might lead to a flare-up of symptoms; it might also be the risk of getting in contact with the virus and developing the disease.
-Therefore, to prevent flare-up symptoms as well to prevent from COVID-19, lupus patients have to continue their prescribed drugs as advised by rheumatologist.
-Also, they should not consume more than the prescribed dose in a thought that it may prevent them from COVID-19.
+Therefore, to prevent flare-up symptoms as well as to prevent from COVID-19, lupus patients have to continue their prescribed drugs as advised by rheumatologists.
+Also, they should not consume more than the prescribed dose in the thought that it may prevent them from COVID-19.
 The overdose of the drug is highly toxic, and it might lead to severe complications.

 No change in medication or treatment plan should be done without consulting a rheumatologist.